Rhein Main Air Base - 435th OMS ENROUTE MX SECTION

 You can spend literally days on this superb website.

-** Mr. Mike Novack may be attending our reunion.
-This will be fantastic if he does, because he will be talking about his website, which is the best C-141 website I have ever seen.
+Sure would be fantastic if could attend and talk about your SUPERB website, which is the best C-141 website I have ever seen.

 C-141 Starlifter